 3. Fortunately, the bears were not hungry and wandered away.

-different signs for bus, car, and truck.
-Change the initial letter to
+Now practice the three different signs for bus, car, and truck.
+Change the initial letter to differentiate between the three.

 To review your asl alphabet, A – L Click here